Albertine Park

 Belgium is divided into Wallonia (French-speaking) and Flanders (Flemish-speaking; a dialect of Dutch).
 Though Brussels, as the capital, is technically bilingual, the majority of citizens speak French first.

-I started my Brussels adventure with a walk to get to the historic center of the city.
+I started my Brussels adventure with a walk to get to the historic city center.
 On my way, I passed a middle-aged man who smiled and said “Bonjour” in my general direction.
 I got a bit confused, looking around me to see who he may have been speaking to, but no – it was just me on the street.

 Further down, I snapped several shots of an intersection when a car with three teenagers whipped down the road.
 The two guys in the front flashed peace signs and smiled when they saw my camera, while the girl in the back shouted a heavily accented “Enjoy Brusseeeeeels!” out the window.

-I experienced this general level of openness and friendliness during my entire visit to the city.
+I experienced this general level of openness and friendliness during my entire visit to Brussels.
 At a bar later that night, I ended up in conversations with four separate groups of people.
-They wanted to know all about life in the US and in London, exchange travel stories, and talk to me about their city pride.
+They wanted to know all about life in the US and in London, exchange travel stories, and talk to me about their Brussels pride.

 Small But Cosmopolitan: Brussels’ Enormous Diversity